Opinion: Let’s Embrace Gender Non-conforming Customers in Our Stores

 When we hired Emmy Johnson, 25, two years ago (who prefers the pronoun they/them) as a sales associate, they increased our awareness of the income gap and employment struggles facing the trans community, our understanding of just how gendered our industry is, and the challenges this creates for trans customers.
 Emmy’s trainings with our team educated on the importance of language, the origin and impact of the gender binary, intersectionality, and the concrete steps we can take as individuals and as a store to ensure our shop is safe and welcoming for all.

 Emmy points out that not only do we have to hire trans folks but we have to listen to them.
-“They will notice things in your space that cis people never notice,” Johnson says.
+“They will notice things in your space that cis people never notice,” Johnson said.

 I asked Emmy about their experience as a trans employee at TB&C and they shared that us changing the bathroom sign, having a gender-neutral footwear section and adding preferred pronouns to name tags made a big difference.
 While not everyone always uses Emmy’s preferred pronouns, they know everyone is trying really hard.